abrookins/quest/README.md

 This project uses Docker to set up its environment, and it includes a Makefile to let you run `docker-compose` commands more easily.

+**Note on Python 3.8**: If you're trying to set up the app _without_ Docker, make sure to use Python 3.8.
+Some dependencies do not support Python 3.9 at the time of this writing.

 ### Initial Setup

 Run `make build` to build the images for the environment.